rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      #triples x>y>z: 78, #closed: 38, #open: 40
      #closed/#triples =  0.487

-With only 49% of the required transitive arcs, the strict outranking relation here is hence very far from being transitive; a serious problem when a linear ordering of the decision alternatives is looked for.
+With only 49% of the required transitive triples, the strict outranking relation here is hence very far from being transitive; a serious problem when a linear ordering of the decision alternatives is looked for.
 Let us furthermore see if there are any cyclic outrankings.

 .. code-block:: pycon
    :linenos: